arstulke/arstulke.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page
 include_indieauth: true
-title: Projects
+title: My Personal Projects
 order: 1
 ---
-On this page are hosted some of my private projects.
+On this page are hosted some of my personal projects.
 Visit also my [linktree](https://linktr.ee/arne.stulken) to follow me on GitHub, LinkedIn or Instagram.

-Some of the hosted projects store settings in the Cookies, LocalStorage or SessionStorage (both are like Cookies) but none of the stored settings or data are transfered to any server.
+Some of the hosted projects store settings in the Cookies, LocalStorage or SessionStorage (both are like Cookies) but none of the stored settings or data are transferred to any server.
 The settings are only stored for a more comfortable use.
 All applications are independent of any backend provided by me.

-# LED Table
+## LED Table
 I built and developed a table which includes a transparent plate with a grid of large LED pixels.
 I developed a generic Node.js backend for controlling the colors of all LED pixels.
 On [this page](/led-table/) you can try out the frontend for connecting to a table backend and loading plugins from NPM Registry.
 The backend source files are currently not open but I plan to do so.

-# LED Table Sandbox
+## LED Table Sandbox
 For developing plugin scripts for the LED Table I created a [sandbox](/led-table-sandbox).
 You can select the size of the grid.
 After the selection you are able to write and run a script for changing the colors of the pixels.
 The interface to control the LEDs is the same as for the real backend of the table. **Note: The documentation is currently missing.**

-# Virtual Background
+## Virtual Background
 In the current times is video chatting for private or corporate activities more important then ever before.
 Most of the people don't own a professional green screen or want to use one for hiding the background of their webcam.
 I developed a small [page](/virtual-background) for applying different effects to your webcam background.